codelv/conda-mobile/README.md

 [enaml-native](https://github.com/codelv/enaml-native) supports this.

+### CI

+The ci script is generated using `python generate-ci.py`.
+Running it will update the `ci.yaml` and generate a boa `recipe.yaml` for each package.

 ### Contributing

 This is released under the GPL v3.
 See the LICENSE included adjacent to this file.